 - Shaming or pressuring around someone’s personal choice to mask or not will not be tolerated.

-Masking is strongly encouraged for those who are not vaccinated, including our youngest learners under the age of five.
+Masking is strongly encouraged for those who are not vaccinated.
 We also encourage indoor masking for those who:

 - have a weakened immune system;

 - are at increased risk for severe disease because of age or an underlying medical condition;